mesosphere/dcos-docs-site/pages/1.11/networking/DNS/index.md

   "constraints": []
 }
 ```
-The `/mygroup/myapp` is running on an SDN network called "dcos".
+The `/mygroup/myapp` is running on a virtual network called "dcos".
 We will use this app to describe the different FQDN it receives from DC/OS DNS.

 *NOTE*: While the example uses a Docker container the same FQDNs are generated for a UCR container as well.